mitre/inspec/docs-chef-io/content/inspec/resources/os.md

 ## Syntax

 An `os` resource block declares the platform to be tested.
-The platform may specified via matcher or control block name.
+The platform may be specified via matcher or control block name.
 For example, using a matcher:

     describe os.family do
       it { should eq 'platform_family_name' }